IowaDave/Slow-That-Uno-Down/README.md

 1 MHz may sound ancient and slow compared to specs for snazzy new processors coming out in the mid-2020s.
 Yet, a '328 executes nearly one million machine instructions per second at that speed.

-Consider that the entire flash memory of a '328 can hold at most about 16,000 instructions, plenty for most purposes.
-Running at 1 MHz a '328 could race through every instruction it could possibly contain 62 times in a second.
+Consider that the entire flash memory of a '328 can hold about 16,000 instructions, plenty for many purposes.
+A '328 running at 1 MHz could race through every instruction it contains more than 62 times in a second.
 Even you, Dear Reader, cannot blink that fast.

 1 MHz could be abundant speed for many purposes.
 It might be worth a try.